AverageMarcus/blog/src/posts/2025-04-30-my-technical-speaking-tips.md

 <details>
 <summary>Changelog</summary>

+2025-05-03: Added advice from Aaron Patterson about repeating questions back

 2025-05-01: Added advice from Márk Sági-Kazár

 2025-05-01: Added suggestion from Oriel about going to the toilet before speaking.